 - Get into the habit of ordering extra side dishes of salad and vegetables and ask for any dressings to be served on the side.
 Most places are happy to do this.

 - If you choose a dessert, keep an eye on your portion size.
 It’s fine to enjoy a sweet treat, but it can be easy to eat too much.
-Try a scoop of ice cream, some fresh fruit salad, a sorbet, or – if you treat yourself to a rich pudding – share with somebody and ask your waiter or waitress for two bowls and spoons.
+Try a scoop of ice cream, some fresh fruit salad, a sorbet.
+Or, if you treat yourself to a rich pudding, share with somebody and ask your server for two bowls and spoons.

 - If you can, plan a brisk walk before or after the meal – it will help keep your blood glucose stable and help you manage your weight.